Domain of One's Own: Upload and manage files

 Use SSH

-If you know how to move and copy files from the command line, you can also create a SSH connection to your domain using the Terminal app in the CPanel or a similar app such as Putty (Windows) or Terminal (Mac) on your computer.
+If you prefer to move and copy files from the command line, you can create a SSH connection to your domain using the Terminal app in the CPanel or a similar app such as Putty (Windows) or Terminal (Mac) on your computer.
+You will need the SSH password for your Domain of One's Own account, which is NOT your college password.

-• Once you have that password, you can reset it to something you prefer using Preferences > Passwords and Security on your Dashboard/CPanel, but you will need to e-mail us again if you ever forget the new one.
+• Once you have this password, you can reset it to something you prefer by logging into your Domain of One's Own Dashboard/CPanel, and going to Preferences > Passwords and Security.
+(You will always need to enter your current password to reset it, but LITS system administrators can access that password if you ever forget it.)

 Questions?